SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 Note that we put the new command class in an extension package, while all the code so far resides in package "CodeOfSpec20Book".

 One could imagine having template values for all attributes of a mail.
-As mentioned before, we keep thing simple.
+As mentioned before, we keep things simple.
 Only the body is a template.
 That is why there is only one instance variable.
 We will need a write accessor method to set the body template, so let's define it.

 ```
 NewMailTemplateCommand >> bodyTemplate: aString